 Non-line-of-sight imaging based on wavefront shaping

 Conventional non-line-of sight imaging relies on the time difference of the arriving photons to reconstruct the shape of the target that is hidden from the direct line-of-sight.
 Here, we are investigating whether we can correct the random wavefront modulation due to the scattering of the wall, and focus onto the hidden target.
 In an actual non-line-of-sight setting, prior manipulation on the target is infeasible.
 Thus, we need to use the target itself as the guidestar.
-We are investigating ways to control the light such that we can synthesize a much smaller focus when comparing with the target, which can be raster scanned to form an image later.
+We invented a new method that controls the light such that we can synthesize a much smaller focus when comparing with the target, which can be raster scanned to form an image later [1].
 The figure below illustrates the process of using small apertures to generate a large aperture.